Trinity House of Leith: Masters and Mariners of Leith

 In 1380 King Robert II granted the Incorporation of Master and Mariners of Leith the right to levy a duty, called prime gilt, of 12 pennies on each ton of goods landed at Leith.
 An additional voluntary contribution, called crown money, was also collected.
 Trade was largely conducted over the North Sea, with the Nordic and Baltic regions, the Low Countries and France.
 The funds raised by the prime gilt and crown money were then used for the relief of the sick, the poor and the widows and orphans of lost or captured mariners; and to care for aged mariners.
 The Masters and Mariners of the Trinity House in the Kirkgate was the oldest and became the wealthiest of the trade guilds of Leith.

 The north wall of Trinity House bears a foundation stone dated 1555.
-This somewhat contradicts older histories which state that Trinity House was built in 1560 in replacement of "St Anthony's blockhouse" (also known also known as St Anthony's Kirk) a seemingly strongly fortified structure controlling access to the Kirkgate.
+This somewhat contradicts older histories which state that Trinity House was built in 1560 in replacement of "St Anthony's blockhouse" (also known as St Anthony's Kirk) a seemingly strongly fortified structure controlling access to the Kirkgate.
 St Anthony's blockhouse clearly related to St. Anthony's Perceptory, a small monastic site.
 Records state that the blockhouse was razed to the ground in 1560.
 This apparently left the vaulted structures which still exist below Trinity House.

 Following a series of disputes over payments, in 1566 Mary Queen of Scots confirmed the right of the Incorporation to collect payments: ratifying "the gift, foundation, erection and institution of the hospital and of the prime gilt".
 Refusal to pay would result in the confiscation of sails and anchor.

 The medieval Incorporation served as a blueprint for the establishment of Trinity Houses in other maritime centres, including Newcastle-upon-Tyne in the 16th century.

 In 1680, funded by fees and by a levy on Leith shipmasters, the Masters and Mariners appointed a professor to teach the mathematics of navigation to the sons and apprentices of shipmasters.